 Community members as well as Nature Preschool families past and present are invited to work on service projects aimed at protecting the health of our forests, fields, and meadows.
 There will be both child-centered and adult service projects available.
 Registration appreciated.

 Philadelphia Museum of Art, 2600 Benjamin Franklin Parkway

 The art museum is usually closed on Mondays, but on MLK Day it’s not just open but is offering Pay What You Wish admission for the day.
-Kids can create art in the Great Stair Hall that will be delivered along with nourishing meals to those in need by MANNA.
+Take part in conversations, gallery tours, teach-ins, and an all-ages drop-in making activity with Tiny WPA on this Martin Luther King Day of Service.

 Woodmere Art Museum, 9201 Germantown Ave.